Prostate cancer is a type of cancer that occurs in the prostate, the small, walnut-sized gland that produces seminal fluid.

 - The National Cancer Institute (NCI) at the National Institutes of Health (NIH)

-- GW Cancer Center partners with the Eastern Cooperative Oncology Group (ECOG) to study new treatments for testicular cancer.
+- GW Cancer Center partners with the Eastern Cooperative Oncology Group (ECOG) to study new treatments for prostate cancer.

 There are several cancer detection tools and tests that are available.
 We offer: